jsverse/transloco-keys-manager/README.md

 ng g @ngneat/transloco:keys-manager
 ```

 At this point, you'll have to choose whether you want to use the CLI, Webpack Plugin, or both.
+Note that if you want to use the Webpack plugin and you've already defined other Webpack plugins in you project, you should simply add the Keys Manager plugin to the list, rather than using the schematics command.
 The project will be updated according to your choice.
+The following functionality is available once installation is complete:

 ## 🔑 Keys Extractor
 This tool extracts translatable keys from template and typescript files.
-Transloco provides two ways of using it:
+Transloco Keys Manager provides two ways of using it:

 ### CLI Usage
-If you chose the CLI option you should see the following script in your project's `package.json` file:
+If you chose the CLI option, you should see the following script in your project's `package.json` file:
 ```bash
 {
   "i18n:extract": "transloco-keys-manager extract"